lcvgit/refsdev/docs/compiler/tasking/chc.md

 `__TASKING__`

-:   Identifies the compiler vendor as Altium TASKING.
+:   Identifies the compiler vendor as TASKING.

 ## Versioning